ghga-de/ghga-metadata-schema/docs/schema_markdown/Submission_trios.md

 # Slot: trios

-The Trios associated with this Submission.
+One or more Trio entities associated with this Submission.

 URI: [GHGA:Submission_trios](https://w3id.org/GHGA/Submission_trios)